Correct Toes Blog

 • Open sores

-You should visit a podiatrist or other appropriate healthcare professional if you are experiencing any of these crooked toe syndromes.
+To learn how to straighten a toe, you should visit a podiatrist or other appropriate healthcare professional if you are experiencing any of these crooked toe syndromes.
 Your physician can provide you with strategies to help reduce the progression of your crooked toe problem.
 The longer your crooked toe problem exists, the greater the likelihood it will become permanently rigid and require more extensive—and invasive—treatment, including surgery.
+Seek natural foot health professionals that specialize in conservative care before opting for surgery,

 Physical therapy, toe joint manipulation, and stretching of the muscles and tendons surrounding your toes may provide some reduction of your deformity.
-Instrument-assisted soft tissue mobilization—Graston, gua sha—may also be helpful for this health purpose.
-Stretches that target your crooked toe problem involve both your intrinsic foot muscles and major foot flexor and extensor muscles and tendons in your lower leg.
+Instrument-assisted soft tissue mobilization—Graston, gua sha, scraping—may also be helpful for this health purpose.
+Stretches that target your crooked toe problem involves both your intrinsic foot muscles and major foot flexor and extensor muscles and tendons in your lower leg.
+The toe extensor stretch and these 5 foot strengthening exercises can be helpful home exercises to address crooked toes.

 Every attempt should be made to spread your toes when you are barefoot.
-A toe-spacing product, such as Correct Toes, can be worn inside certain shoes or with your bare feet to help re-approximate your toes to the correct anatomical position, strengthen the muscles and tendons that attach to your toes, and increase the stability of your forefoot.
+A toe-spacing product, such as Correct Toes, can be worn inside foot-shaped shoes with a toe box widest at the end of the toes or with your bare feet to help reapproximate your toes to the correct anatomical position, strengthen the muscles and tendons that attach to your toes, and increase the stability of your forefoot.

 Surgery, when required, is used to help straighten your crooked toe and balance the pull of tendons surrounding your toe.
 Pins or wires are sometimes required to keep your toe in its correct position while it is healing.
 Note that surgery may not provide a complete correction of your crooked toe, and your problem may return if you continue to use the footwear that contributed to your condition.
 Ask your podiatrist about the risks, benefits, and limitations of toe surgery to help resolve your crooked toe problem.